mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - Can be combination of 2 archetypes
 - One boss monsters must part of archetype
 - Normal-Effect-Ritual-Fusion-Synchro-Link
+- Prioritize deck concistency over OTK/FTK
 - Foil Order: Basic-Glossy-Legend-Prismatic
-- Prefer good deck concistency over OTK/FTK

 #### Dragon Decks:
 - Can be Fusion/Synchro deck